microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

   ...
 ```

-Given the shader table layout, the shader table indexing is set as follows:
+Given the shader table layouts, the shader table indexing is set as follows:
 * **MissShaderIndex** is set to 0 for radiance rays, and 1 for shadow rays in TraceRay().
+Each geometry requires both so they are stored right after each other.
+* **MultiplierForGeometryContributionToHitGroupIndex** is 2, since there are two hit groups (radiance, shadow ray) per geometry ID.
-* **GeometryContributionToHitGroupIndex** is a Geometry ID that is system
+* **GeometryContributionToHitGroupIndex** is a geometry ID that is system
   generated for each geometry within a BLAS.
-This directly maps to GeometryDesc
-  order passed in by the app, i.e. {0, 1, 2,...}.
+This directly maps to GeometryDesc array order passed in by the app, i.e. {0, 1, 2,...}.
-* **MultiplierForGeometryContributionToHitGroupIndex** is 2, since there are two hit groups (radiance, shadow ray) per geometry ID.
 * **RayContributionToHitGroupIndex** is set to 0 and 1, for radiance and shadow
-  rays respectively, since they're stored subsequently in a shader table.
+  rays respectively, since they're stored subsequently in the shader table.
-* **InstanceContributionToHitGroupIndex** is an offset in-between instances.
+* **InstanceContributionToHitGroupIndex** is an offset in-between BLAS instances.
-  Since triangle BLAS is first, it's set to 0 for triangle BLAS.
+  Because triangle geometry BLAS is first, it's set to 0 for triangle BLAS.
 AABB BLAS
-  sets it 2 since the BLAS has to skip over the triangle BLAS's shader
-  records, which is 2 since the triangle plane has two shader records
-  (one for radiance, and one for shadow ray).
+  sets the offset to 2 since the triangle BLAS has two shader records for the plane geometry with radiance and shadow ray hit groups.

-**Shader table indexing example** -
+**Shader table indexing example**
- A shader calls a TraceRay() for a shadow ray and sets *RayContributionToHitGroupIndex*
+ * A shader calls a TraceRay() for a shadow ray.
+Given its a shadow ray it sets *RayContributionToHitGroupIndex*
- to 1 as an offset to shadow shader records and *MultiplierForGeometryContributionToHitGroupIndex*
+ to 1 as an offset to index shadow shader records.
+It sets *MultiplierForGeometryContributionToHitGroupIndex*
- to 2 since there are two shader records per geometry.
-The shadow ray hits a second
+ to 2 because there are two shader records per geometry.
+* The shadow ray hits a second
- AABB geometry, hence *GeometryContributionToHitGroupIndex* ~ 1, in the second BLAS that contains AABB geometries and second BLAS providing *InstanceContributionToHitGroupIndex* 2.
-The shader index the n will be
+ AABB geometry, hence *GeometryContributionToHitGroupIndex* being 1, in the second BLAS that contains AABB geometries and second BLAS provides *InstanceContributionToHitGroupIndex* of 2.
+* The shader index into the hit group shader table above will be
- 5 in the table above and is calculated as:
+ 5 and calculated as:
 ```
   1  // ~ RayContributionToHitGroupIndex                   - from TraceRay()
 + 2  // ~ MultiplierForGeometryContributionToHitGroupIndex - from TraceRay()